 We popped ours on a warm windowsill and the girls could see the plants growing and the water cycling around the bottle:

 The girls helped Gary to make the following:

-I gave the girls a blank card doll and a selection of material to create their own Columbian dress up dolls:
+I gave the girls a blank card doll and a selection of material to create their own Colombian dress up dolls:

-The girls have thoroughly enjoyed learning about Columbia!
+The girls have thoroughly enjoyed learning about Colombia!
 Next up is Brazil using An Afternoon in the Amazon (a Magic Treehouse book), and focusing on Camouflage in the Amazon Rainforest.